 Could you tell us a little more about your background and how you first came to be interested in fashion?

 Ever since I was a kid I always loved fashion and knew I wanted to be a fashion designer – although I thought I would be a bridal fashion designer.
 I started studying fashion design and pattern making while I was still in high school and when I graduated, I went to study Fashion Design in Marangoni Paris for a while.

 After this, I went back to Mexico to get my bachelor’s degree in Fashion Design and started specialising in bridal and haute couture.
 I started my career in the bridal fashion industry, but that took a turn when I became a vegan and decided to study shoe and handbag design, so that I could make my own vegan accessories one day.

 Tell us about your boutique ethos of small batches and slow fashion – has it been easy to find partners that support this approach and vision?

 However, finding partners to make this possible has been the most complicated part.
 In the Fashion Industry the order quantities are large, mostly because it is cheaper and logistically easier for companies to buy bulk, and manufacturers have a high minimum order threshold to keep raw costs down.
 It’s hard making a small line, and much more expensive.
-Thankfully, after searching high and low, we found smaller ateliers that believed in the brand and work with us in batch productions.
+Thankfully, after searching high and low, we found smaller ateliers that believed in the brand and work with us in custom batch productions.